Bai1026/DAML-Final_Project/README.md

-# WMN-LAB
+# DAML-Final_Project
-## Undergraduate research of Wireless Mobile Network Lab
-- Conducting signal analysis and ML prediction of HO from **Feb 2022 to Nov 2023**
+## This is the final project of Data Analysis and Machine Learning with Python
 - [**HO_Prediction**](https://github.com/Bai1026/WMN-LAB/tree/main/HO_Prediction) folder is for multiple ML prediction methods of Handovers.
-- [**Signal Analysis**](https://github.com/Bai1026/WMN-LAB/tree/main/Signal_Analysis) folder is for signal analysis on mobile devices.
+  - This is the main folder of this project
+  - Aiming to predict the Handovers within the mobile device